 We can all agree that summers in Minnesota are full of dancing pollinators, from beautiful butterflies to beneficial bees.
-With a pollinator garden of your own, you can attract a variety of butterflies and bees.
-Here are the top 5 perennial plants for pollinators in Minnesota to make your backyard a pollinator playground this summer… and next!
+With a pollinator garden of your own, you can attract a variety of butterflies, bees and other beneficial pollinators.
+Here are the top 5 perennials for pollinators in Minnesota to make your backyard a pollinator playground this summer… and next!

-#1 Asclepias sp. commonly named Milkweed or Butterfly Weed
+#1 Asclepias spp. commonly named Milkweed or Butterfly Weed

 Easily recognized by bunches of bright purple flowers, Vernonia sp. also known as Ironweed, is next in line for best perennial plant to attract pollinators.
 Ironweed makes a great backsplash to any garden as it stands tall on sturdy stems with a wide spread.
 Butterflies and hummingbirds are sure to be fluttering around these when they are in bloom, most common blooms are in July, August, and September.

 #3 Agastache foeniculum commonly named Anise Hyssop

 Agastache foeniculum, or commonly named Anise Hyssop is a popular native pollinator plant, especially for bees.
 It grows lavenders stocks of little blooms that stand tall and wave with a slight breeze.
 Agastache foeniculum makes great borders in any garden or planted in mass groupings.
 Along with it’s beauty, it also has a fun fragrance; when the leaves are crushed it smells of licorice.
 Place Anice Hyssops in your garden to attract pollinators and hummingbirds love them too!

 You are sure to make a statement with Echinacea spp., with it’s large blooms that attract not only butterflies but, bees and hummingbirds as well.